 “Yes, I betrayed you,” Yates said with a sneer, “But then I never really was on your side, was I?
 Come now my dear Roslin, surely you could have guessed that.
 The only woman in the whole of Hyrule to even begin to approach the cunning of the oh-so-wise… Zelda.”

 As he said the Potentate’s name, his voice absolutely dripped with sarcasm and malice, as if just saying it made him ill.
 The Minister righted herself but remained where she was on the floor.
-Link struggled to weakly position himself between her and Yates.
+Link struggled weakly to position himself between her and Yates.
 The Regent held out his hand, keeping a second blast of energy at bay, waiting for an excuse to use it, one that Roslin was debating giving him.

 “The thought had crossed my mind,” the Minister said, “I guess I just wanted to give you the benefit of the doubt.
 Now give it up.
 Even if you kill everyone in this room, there are fifty thousand troops stationed in this palace.
 You can’t possibly get past all of them, and I doubt you’d order your ships to open fire again, not when you’re still here.
 Your kind does have that rather nasty, cowardly gene doesn’t it?”